7 Day St Maarten and St Martin Boat Charter Sailing Vacation

 Not a history buff?
 No problem, on Nevis you can enjoy excellent windsurfing, fishing, and kayaking, or spend the day lounging in the sun on secluded Lovers’ Beach.
 Didn’t satisfy your golf itch on St. Kitts?
 No problem, The Four Seasons Resort Nevis is reputed to be one of the Caribbean’s finest courses and the restaurants here are top-notch.

 Day 6 – St Eustatius (Statia)

-Oranjestaad is the capital of the small island of St. Eustatius – more commonly known as Statia.
-This charming town gives a great sense of what life in the Caribbean must have been like in the past – the pace is slow, the people un-hurried and there are few tourists.
-Oranjestaad has plenty to interest those who like a bit of history.
-Along the waterfront by the harbor are buildings dating from the colonial era and here you will find the best beach on the island.
-Among the historical sites of Oranjestaad are the 17th century waterfront Fort Oranje, a synagogue that is the second oldest in the western hemisphere and a Dutch reformed church dating from 1755.
-Amongst the most interesting buildings are the restored 18th century houses of the merchants who made their homes here.
+Oranjestad is the capital of the small island of St. Eustatius – more commonly known as Statia.
+This charming town gives a great sense of what life in the Caribbean must have been like in the past.
+The pace is slow, the people un-hurried and there are few tourists.
+Oranjestad has plenty to interest those who like a bit of history.
+Along the waterfront by the harbor are buildings dating from the colonial era.
+Additionally here you will find the best beach on the island.
+Among the historical sites of Oranjestad are the 17th-century waterfront Fort Oranje, a synagogue that is the second oldest in the western hemisphere, and a Dutch reformed church dating from 1755.
+Amongst the most interesting buildings are the restored 18th-century houses of the merchants who made their homes here.
 Gezaghebber House, the oldest, is the former Lieutenant Governor’s residence.
 The St. Eustatius Historical Foundation Museum organizes a good walking tour.